Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 of the Sapphire Rapids CPU launched in early 2023), AMD CPUs are build out of multiple so-called chiplets.

-The basic building block of Zen3 CPUs is the Compute Complex Die (CCD).
+The basic building block of Zen3 CPUs is the Core Complex Die (CCD).
 Each CCD contains 8 cores, and each core has 32 kB of L1 instruction and 32 kB of L1 data cache, and 512 kB of L2 cache.
 The L3 cache is shared across all cores on a chiplet and has a total size of 32 MB on LUMI (there are some